JasonYuchen/seastar_playground/storage/segment.md

 corresponding in-memory index tracking each entry by its location tuple `(filename, offset)`.

 The WAL files are rolling with a threshold in size, a current active file has a prefix as `_inprogress` and all archived WAL files are immutable.
-The name of segment is a monotonic increasing number starting from 0.
+The name of a segment has two parts, its prefix is the shard id and its suffix is a monotonic increasing number starting from 0.

-Log entry index is designed to be flexible and sparse: 1 index slot tracks 1 or more log entries within a single WAL file by recording the following fields:
+Log entry index is designed to be flexible and sparse: 1 index slot tracks 1 update (1 or more log entries) within a single WAL file by recording the following fields:

 - start index of consecutive indexes